 We’ve been dealt a hard blow.
 Life has changed and it may never, ever be the same.
-Through a pandemic that includes a cancer journey with my sister-in-law, through loss of jobs or finances for different family members and friends, through loss of caring for grandkids (like my sister is experiencing), or having to turn over foster children after having them in your care for so long they now think of you as their safe place (like a daughter is finding).
+Through a pandemic that includes a cancer journey with my sister-in-law, through loss of jobs or finances for different family members and friends, through loss of caring for grandkids (like my sister is experiencing), or possibly losing the care of foster children after having them in your care for so long they think of you as their safe place (like a daughter is finding).
 These are hard times.
 My nephew sits in jail 3 years now and his spouse has regained the responsibility of raising the children.
 And, unfortunately, the system that works to get the children back to the biological mother doesn’t take the children’s care seriously.
 Where do we turn?

 When many followers of Jesus left because they found His teaching to be too difficult, Jesus asked the twelve if they would leave like the rest.
 Peter pipes up with an epic response: